wiseman-timelord/Wise-Astrology-Calc/README.md

 ## Requirements
 - Windows 7-11
-- Powershell ~v5
+- Powershell v5+

 ## Development
-- Dreamspell or Power/Energy is broken, after multiple multiple re-attempts to fix this with, Grok3Beta and Deepseek R1.
-It must be completed, as its critical functioning.
+- Role (tzolkin) is broken at the moment.
-- There is other further development, possibly a gradio interface, or rainmeter integration.
+- There is other further development, possibly a interface, or desktop/rainmeter integration.
 - There is some space, possibly we can implement some of this [Natal Chart](https://www.costarastrology.com/natal-chart/12682446) stuff.